lambdaclass/lambda_little_distributed_systems_handbook/README.md

 Bitcoin was the first real solution to the making of decentralized currency using blockchain technology and solving the Byzantine generals problem.
 The world "solving" here is important, Bitcoin actually solves the problems that we mentioned but to achieve that it uses some other incentives and mechanisms and not real consensus between the participants.

 Bitcoin avoids dealing with consensus to see which block is the next and who is gonna propose it.
 It uses a mechanism called _Proof-of-Work_.
 Actors in Bitcoin called miners are designed to validate blocks and they compete with other miners to solve cryptographic puzzles to produce blocks and add them to the blockchain.
 By employing a proof-of-work mechanism, Bitcoin overcame the Byzantine generals problem because it doesn't need consensus at all.
 To add information to the blockchain (blocks) a network member must demonstrate that they put a lot of effort into making the block.
-This work comes at a high cost to the creator, incentivizing them to share correct information, even making the generation of wrong information unprofitable.
+This work comes at a high cost to the creator, this incentivize them to share correct information, even making the generation of wrong information unprofitable.

 Thus this mechanism seems great trying to mitigate the byzantine faults, it carries other problems that we have to care about now.
 The first one is that is highly inefficient in terms of energetic resources.
 The mechanism itself incentivize the participants to spend money on resources to maximize the "power" and maximize the probability to be the one who solves the next cryptographic puzzle.